Stanley and His Monster: Fictional character biographies

 Stanley Dover is a six-year-old boy who finds his monster companion in a sewer.
 In a twist on monster lore, the creature – a tall, bulky, pink-furred behemoth with small tusks – proves as scared of the world as the world is of it.
 The monster, whom Stanley names Spot, comes home to live with the boy, with many hijinks ensuing.
 These occasionally include the bickering leprechaun Shaugnessy Poltroon, a gremlin named Schnitzel (sold to the Dovers as toys in issue #99), the ghost of French emperor Napoleon (introduced in issue #97) and teenaged babysitter Marcia.
 Comedian Jerry Lewis once visited them as well (issue #110).

 The monster, unbeknownst to Stanley, is in fact a demon known as "The Beast With No Name", banished from Hell by Lucifer for being "too nice" for Hell.
 Lucifer had hoped that frightened and bigoted humans would embitter the Beast and make him accept his destiny as a being of evil, a plan that almost succeeded.
 However, when Stanley meets the monster and takes him in as his friend, the monster chooses the path of good and continues living on Earth.
 The first name the Beast took was "Massachusetts", because the Massachusett were the first people who were kind to him, but since the closest Stanley could struggle out was "Mathatoothis", readers were encouraged to send in a new name that Stanley could say.

 Stanley's middle-class parents, Mitch and Sheila, firmly believe their child's companion to be imaginary until eventually learning otherwise.
 They initially want the monster gone, but after becoming aware of the creature's good nature decide that in a world of superheroes, magic, and alien invasions, they decide that having a benign demon companion for their son seems rather normal and allow him to stay.

 Years later, it is revealed that other arcane forces have played into the monster's arrival on Earth (events of this telling of the story fundamentally invalidate any earlier versions, to the extent that tying them together becomes impossible).
 The monster had accidentally been bonded to Stanley by Stanley's demon-worshiping grandfather, also named Stanley Dover.

 Some time later, Stanley and his monster appear with the several other of the world's magic users to help summon the Spectre during the Infinite Crisis.

 Stanley and his monster also appeared in a possible future/alternate timeline as members of the Justice League.
 With Aquaman, Scream Queen, Klarion the Witch Boy, Traci Thirteen, Batman, and Superman, they fight to prevent an Armageddon of magical proportions.

-A version of Stanley and his Monster appearance on Earth 13 in the Tavern of Mystery.
+A version of Stanley and his Monster appears on Earth-13 in the Tavern of Mystery.